 After all, this low carb keto blueberry cake is basically almonds, eggs, butter, and blueberries.
 There are certainly worse things one could have for breakfast!
 (The same is true for this wonderful apricot cake).

-Why I use stevia in this recipe
+Why I use stevia in this keto blueberry cake

-I sweeten this keto blueberry cake with stevia.
 I like stevia because I believe it’s healthier and safer than other low carb sweeteners.
 The type of stevia that I use, stevia glycerite, lacks the typical stevia bitter aftertaste.